Pakistan’s prime minister says manipulation of coming elections by military is ‘absolutely absurd’

 The international community has withheld recognition of the Taliban-led government in Afghanistan.

+He said the regional forum should try to find a unified approach, then try to get broader consensus and convey it to the Taliban.

-Kakar was a little-known first-time senator from Pakistan’s least-populated, least-developed province when he was tapped to be the caretaker prime minister.
+Kakar was a little-known first-time senator from Pakistan’s least-populated, least-developed province, Baluchistan, when he was tapped to be the caretaker prime minister.

 By law, he can’t contest the elections when he’s interim prime minister, but Kakar said in the future he hopes “to play a constructive political role in my society.”